Client architecture & patterns

 Components:

-- Frontend: API wallet (CIP-30) for signing
+- Frontend: API wallet (CIP-30) for address retrieval and signing

-- Backend: Read-only wallet for building
+- Backend: Provider-backed client for building and submission

 - Security: Keys stay on user device, provider keys stay on server